 The shoulder season is typically from December to March, and temperatures are a more pleasant 17°C. Plenty of hotel rooms will stay empty, so it may be possible to barter either a room upgrade or a rate reduction.
 There is typically at least one festival every month, and the shoulder season is no exception.
 Visitors can enjoy the Buddhist Boun Khoun Khao and Boun Makha Bousa festivals in January and February.

 Which day is cheapest to fly to Luang Prabang?

-Luang Prabang flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the morning will likely mean higher prices.
+Luang Prabang flights can be made cheaper if you choose a flight in the evening.
+Booking a flight in the afternoon will likely mean higher prices.